bgie/igt/README.md

 This is an add-on for the godot editor, providing integrated and interactive tutorials explaining the basics of Godot.
 It is aimed at children and youth and is used at [CoderDojo Belgium](https://coderdojobelgium.be/nl/), part of the worldwide [CoderDojo Foundation](https://coderdojo.com/en).

-The tutorials will teach you the basics of the engine and gdscript up to a point where you can start making your own (small) games.
+Eventually the tutorials will teach you the basics of the engine and gdscript up to a point where you can start making your own (small) games.
 Godette, the female Godot mascotte, will explain and guide you through the tutorials _inside_ the editor similar to an in-game tutorial often found in games.

 Important!
 Currently the tutorial content is in Dutch (Nederlands).
 Translations for plugins does not seem to be supported in Godot (yet).